c3g/GenPipes_Docs/docs/source/faq/faq_c3g_res.rst

   ls $MUGQIC_INSTALL_HOME/genomes/species/

-For a list of available genomes, visit `Bioinformatics resources - genomes <https://www.computationalgenomics.ca/cvmfs-genomes/>`_ and see `sources here <https://bitbucket.org/mugqic/genpipes/src/master/resources/genomes/>`_.
+C3G, in partnership with Compute Canada, maintains several genomes that are available on several HPC centres.
+For a list of available genomes, visit `Bioinformatics resources - genomes <https://computationalgenomics.ca/cvmfs-genome/>`_.
+In addition to the fasta sequence, many genomes include aligner indices and annotation files.

+See `genome files here <https://github.com/c3g/GenPipes/tree/main/resources/genomes/>`_.

 What is meant by test dataset?
 Where can I find available test datasets?
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++